 Anchorage is the best option to go shopping before your Alaska road trip.
 I recommend buying your groceries at Costco and Walmart, as the prices in big cities are comparable to the lower 48 states.
 When you shop in smaller towns you will notice the prices are higher.

 NOTE: I visited Alaska in September when it is considered the shoulder season.
 The pros are that you can get some discounts on hotels and excursions, fewer crowds, no bugs, fall colors, and northern lights viewing by mid-September.
-But on the negative side, most of the tours were not operating, many hiking trails were closed, and many businesses close for the season – including lodges and restaurants.
+But on the negative side, most of the tours were not operating, many hiking trails were closed, and many businesses closed for the season – including lodges and restaurants.

 Ultimate Alaska Itinerary